 - capacities and capacity restraints;

 - the importance of intellectual property and know-how; and

 - countervailing buying power.

 In vertical mergers, a typical focus is on possible customer or input foreclosure issues.
 In conglomerate mergers, the FCO may look at tying or bundling issues or portfolio effects.

 However, the FCO may also consider other factors, such as effects on buying markets, innovation competition and access to data.

 The FCO will not consider any non-competition related issues.
-However, a prohibition decision may be overruled by the Federal Ministry of Economics and Energy (FMEE) if the anti-competitive effects of the merger are outweighed by the benefits to the economy as a whole or if the merger is justified by an overriding public interest.
-The FMEE enjoys a significant degree of discretion in this respect.
+However, a prohibition decision may be overruled by the Federal Ministry of Economic Affairs and Climate Action (FMEC) if the anti-competitive effects of the merger are outweighed by the benefits to the economy as a whole or if the merger is justified by an overriding public interest.
+The FMEC enjoys a significant degree of discretion in this respect.
 In practice, the relevance of such ministerial permission is very limited.
-So far, there have been 22 applications for ministerial approvals, nine of which were successful.
+So far, there have been 23 applications for ministerial approvals, ten of which were at least partly successful.

 5.1 Can the parties negotiate remedies to address any competition concerns identified?
 If so, what types of remedies may be accepted?